awvalenti/vim-simple-guifont/README.md

 )
 ```

+## Saying thank you
+If this plugin is useful to you, please leave me a star ⭐!

 ## Internals
 The operating system is detected and the appropriate strategy is chosen.
 For Windows and Mac, it builds a string and sets it.